VidPrevtyn® Beta COVID-19 Vaccine

-August 4, 2020 - Sanofi confirmed its upcoming venture to develop a COVID-19 vaccine with fellow pharmaceutical giant GlaxoSmithKline and the United States government, including plans to conduct manufacturing at Sanofi's Swiftwater PA, location.
-The company is currently building up its industrial capabilities to manufacture up to one billion doses a year, some of which will be done locally.
+August 4, 2020 - Sanofi confirmed its upcoming venture to develop a COVID-19 vaccine with fellow pharmaceutical giant GlaxoSmithKline and the United States government, including plans to manufacture at Sanofi's Swiftwater, PA location.
+The company is building up its industrial capabilities to manufacture up to one billion doses a year, some of which will be done locally.
 "Our Swiftwater facility will conduct finish and fill for the U.S. doses."

 July 31, 2020 - Sanofi and GSK announce a collaborative effort with the U.S. government to accelerate developing and manufacturing a COVID-19 recombinant protein-based vaccine.
-The U.S. government will provide up to $2.1 billion, more than half of which supports further development of the vaccine, including clinical trials.
-The remainder is used for manufacturing scale-up and delivery of an initial 100 million doses of the vaccine.
+The U.S. government will provide up to $2.1 billion, more than half supporting further vaccine development, including clinical trials.
+The remainder is used to manufacture scale-up and deliver 100 million vaccine doses.

 June 23, 2020 - Sanofi S.A. said it expects to get approval for the potential COVID-19 vaccine developing with Britain's GlaxoSmithKline Plc. by the first half of 2021, faster than previously anticipated.